 A first illustration of this is the extent to which expenditure on LMP as a proportion of GDP varies between countries.
-The highest relative level of expenditure in 2010 was reported in Ireland and Spain (both 3.9 % of GDP), followed by Belgium and Denmark – the only other EU Member States to spend more than 3 % of their GDP on such interventions.
-At the other end of the scale, nine Member States spent less than 1 % of GDP on LMP: Slovakia, Greece (2009 data), Cyprus, Lithuania, the Czech Republic, the United Kingdom (2009 data), Romania, Bulgaria and Malta (see Table 2).
+The highest relative level of expenditure in 2011 was reported in Belgium and Denmark (both 3.7 % of GDP), followed by Ireland and Spain (both 3.6% of GDP) – the only other EU Member States to spend more than 3 % of their GDP on such interventions.
+At the other end of the scale, ten Member States spent less than 1 % of GDP on LMP: Bulgaria, the Czech Republic, Estonia, Latvia, Lithuania, Malta, Poland, Romania, Slovakia and the United Kingdom (see Table 2).

 Moreover, these differences have little relation to differences in the level of unemployment as both high and low levels of spending are observed among countries with either high or low unemployment rates (Figure 7 and Table 2).
-In Spain and Ireland, for example, high levels of spending on LMP (more than 3.5 % of GDP in both cases) are associated with relatively high unemployment (14.1 % in Ireland and 20.2 % in Spain).
-In contrast, Estonia, Latvia, Lithuania and Slovakia all had similarly high unemployment rates (all between 14 and 19 %) but their expenditure on LMP was only between 0.8 and 1.2 % of GDP.
+In Spain and Ireland, for example, high levels of spending on LMP (more than 3.5 % of GDP in both cases) are associated with relatively high unemployment (14.9 % in Ireland and 21.8 % in Spain).
+In contrast, Latvia and Lithuania had similarly high unemployment rates (both between 15 and 17 %) but their expenditure on LMP was only between 0.5 and 0.7 % of GDP.

 The crisis did not have the same impact in all Member States.
 Changes in the numbers of unemployed by duration and in the different components of LMP expenditure varied between countries.
-Comparing the changes that occurred from 2005 to 2008 and then from 2008 to 2010 between countries provides further insight into the relationship between LMP expenditure and the numbers of unemployed (see details in Tables 3 and 4).
+Comparing the changes that occurred from 2005 to 2008, from 2008 to 2010 and then from 2010 to 2011 between countries provides further insight into the relationship between LMP expenditure and the numbers of unemployed (see details in Tables 3 and 4).

 Data sources and availability